 The October 1993 flood event was the largest flood event with recorded flood peak information.
 The event has been presented and discussed in detail in Section 4.4.2.
-The event had a peak flow rate of 284 m3/s recorded at the Seven Creeks at Euroa gauge.
+The event had a peak flow rate of 284 m/s recorded at the Seven Creeks at Euroa gauge.
 The flood event contained two rainfall bursts which caused Seven Creeks to rise on the 2nd October 1993, the hydrograph falls away over the subsequent days before the main flood event occurred on the 4th October 1993.
 To calibrate the model the inflow to Seven Creeks was set at the gauge and was controlled by the recorded hydrograph at this location.

 Castle Creek did not have a streamflow record for this event and the inflows were derived from the calibrated RORB model for castle Creek.
 The kc, m and loss rates were taken from the Seven Creeks RORB model which was calibrated to the 1993 event.
-The peak flow rate generated for Castle Creek was estimated at approximately 95 m3/s.
+The peak flow rate generated for Castle Creek was estimated at approximately 95 m/s.

 The Goulburn Broken CMA had captured 257 recorded and observed flood heights of varying accuracy.
 This information was supplied to Cardno as a GIS layer that provided a peak flood level and a brief description of the location and method utilised in deriving the peak flood height.
-For this calibration the Castle Creek levee was excluded as this levee was not constructed in 1993.
+For this calibration the Castle Creek levee was excluded as this levee was not constructed in 1993, the partial levee constructed in the 1950s was retained in the topography.
 The captured points were all on the Seven Creeks floodplain.